DeAntoLei/go-mqtt/README.md

 Lightweight MQTT client broker module written in Golang.
 Based on Eclipse Paho MQTT Go client and Mochi MQTT broker libraries

+## How to use

+To use this module navigate to your project's root folder through a terminal and run the following:
+1. Run `go mod init`
+2. Run `go get -u github.com/DeAntoLei/go-mqtt`
+3. Run `go mod tidy`
+4. Add `import github.com/DeAntoLei/go-mqtt` to all your source file imports that use the package

 ## Demo

 Download the demo folder.
 This folder contains a client and a broker application.